Everyone has ideas. Some of them may be worth running with, while others are probably not so good.

 - Crowdfunding, where you raise money from a group of investors online.

 Let’s circle back to our business plan for a minute.

 All business plans contain a financial plan.
-This plan usually includes:
+This usually includes a:

-You may discover that the number is significantly higher than you originally anticipated.
+You use these financial statements to determine how much funding you need to launch successfully.
+Additionally, you may discover that the number is significantly higher than you originally anticipated.